raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 ## Raspberry Pi 3B+, Compute Module 3+

-The Raspberry Pi 3B+ and Compute Module 3+ support USB mass storage boot out of the box.
-The steps specific to previous versions of Raspberry Pi do not have to be executed.
+The Raspberry Pi 3B+ and Compute Module 3+ support USB mass storage boot out of the box: no changes to the OTP memory are required.

 The [procedure](../../../installation/installing-images) is the same as for SD cards - simply image the USB storage device with the operating system image.

 After preparing the storage device, connect the drive to the Raspberry Pi and power up the Pi, being aware of the extra USB power requirements of the external drive.
 After five to ten seconds, the Raspberry Pi should begin booting and show the rainbow splash screen on an attached display.
 Make sure that you do not have an SD card inserted in the Pi, since if you do, it will boot from that first.

+See the [bootmodes documentation](README.md) for the boot sequence and alternative boot modes (network, USB device, GPIO or SD boot).

 ## Known issues (not Pi 4)

 - The default timeout for checking bootable USB devices is 2 seconds.
 Some flash drives and hard disks power up too slowly.
 It is possible to extend this timeout to five seconds (add a new file `timeout` to the SD card), but note that some devices take even longer to respond.
 - Some flash drives have a very specific protocol requirement that is not handled by the bootcode and may thus be incompatible.

+## Special bootcode.bin-only boot mode (not Pi 4 and Pi 400)
+If you are unable to use a particular USB device to boot your Raspberry Pi, an alternative for the Pi 2B v1.2, 3A+, 3B and 3B+ is to use the special bootcode.bin-only boot mode as described [here](README.md).
+This Pi will still boot from the SD card, but `bootcode.bin` is the only file read from it.